In this article, Canstar Blue discusses electricity demand tariffs and how they work in Australia.

 A typical energy plan is comprised of two types of charges: supply charges and usage charges.
 However, if you’re on a demand tariff, you’ll also be charged a third fee called a ‘demand’ or ‘capacity’ charge.

 The demand charge reflects a household’s maximum electricity usage, typically between 3pm and 9pm on weekdays.
-Your highest energy usage over a 30-minute interval during this time window is then used to calculate the demand value.
+Your highest energy usage over a 30-minute intervals is then used to calculate the demand value.
 This is then multiplied by your network’s daily demand charge rate to calculate the total cost of the demand tariff.
 The peak usage resets each month in most cases, meaning you only need to hit your peak once for that demand rate to apply every day for the entire month.

 Demand charges vary across different electricity distributors and retailers.
-Demand charges are also different in ‘summer’ (December-March) and ‘winter’ (April-November).
-Typical rates are anywhere from 25c per kW/day to 45c per kW/day in summer, and from 8c per kW/day to 25c per kW/day in winter.
+Demand charges may also be different in ‘summer’ (November-March) and ‘winter’ (June-August).

 How often is my demand charge reset?